 The core Grannus team is made up by Matthew Cox (CEO & Co-Founder), Kelly Merritt (Chief Technology Officer & Co-Founder) and Corey Smith (COO).
 The founding team has been together for a decade with each providing a unique skillset and perspective to the team.
 Core members of the team have completed over $10B in heavy industrial projects to date.
 Most recently Grannus added industry veteran Joe Borg as Senior Director of Process Engineering.

-The asset back digital security offering is for 75% of Grannus’ profits.
-The security will have a fixed supply of 200 million tokens.
-Profits from the company will be utilized for a combination of quarterly dividend payments as well as market rate token repurchase orders to guarantee liquidity for Grannus’ investors.
+The asset-backed digital security offering is for 75% of Grannus’ profits.
+The security will have a 200 million securities.
+Profits from the company will be utilized for a combination of quarterly market rate security repurchase orders to guarantee liquidity for Grannus’ investors.
 If fully subscribed, the raise will be $32.5M with a minimum raise of $7.5M.
 Over five years, funds will be used as follows: $5M operating funds for Grannus, $5M each for project development of four 440 ton/year ammonia projects equivalents and $7.5M in contingency.
 Projects will have long term take-or-pay offtake agreements with an LSTK cost per plant targeted at $400M.
 Projects generate an unlevered 25% IRR over a 30-year project life.
 As each project reaches construction finance, development funds will be returned to Grannus to fund future additional projects.